canjs/canjs/guides/getting-started-tutorial/app-state.md

 - - -
 **In this Chapter**
- - Application State
+ - AppState
  - Basic Routing
- - Binding the Application State Object to the Application and Routes
+ - Binding the AppState Object to the Application and Routes

 Get the code for: [chapter 7](https://github.com/bitovi/canjs/blob/guides-overhaul/guides/examples/PlaceMyOrder/ch-7_canjs-getting-started.zip?raw=true)
 - - -

-As mentioned in the [introduction](Tutorial.html), CanJS uses an Application State object to manage the state of your application.
-The application state object is bound to two things:
+As mentioned in the [introduction](Tutorial.html), CanJS uses an AppState object to manage the state of your application.
+The AppState object is bound to two things:

 1. The application's base template
 2. The application's routing

-Since you already know about creating instances of `can.Map`, creating an Application State object, which is a `can.Map`, will be easy.
+Since you already know about creating instances of `can.Map`, creating an AppState object, which is a `can.Map`, will be easy.
 Let's see how this works.
 Open up your `app.js` file, and update it as shown below.
-Note that the Application State object is a `can.Map`—i.e., it is observable.
+Note that the AppState object is a `can.Map`—i.e., it is observable.
 You should also notice that we're creating our `can.Map` in a new way—using the define plugin, which we'll discuss more
 below: